rweather/cat-technical-information/README.md

 ## History

 The Dick Smith Cat was the first computer that my family owned.
-My parents paid AUD$699 for it in 1984 when I would have been about 14 years old (about AUD$2500 in year 2024 dollars).
+My parents paid AUD$699 for it in 1984 when I would have been about 14 years old.
 The receipt was still stapled into the back of one of the manuals!
 The family's black and white spare holiday TV served as the monitor.
 Later a printer and a disk drive were added.

 Overseas, the Cat was known as the VTech Laser 3000.
 Dick Smith Electronics rebadged it as the "Cat" in Australia.
 It was mostly Apple II compatible